Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem like the list of bills for your property is never-ending.

 Buildings and contents insurance is essential if you want financial protection should anything happen to your property or possessions.

 You can usually reduce costs by paying up-front, if you can afford to, rather than monthly.
 You may also want to think about increasing your excess – the portion of any insurance claim you must pay yourself.
-This will lower the cost of your insurance, but remember that the cost to you when claiming will be higher.
+This will lower the cost of your insurance, but remember that the cost to you will be higher if you make a claim.

-You should also get quotes from several providers at renewal, so you can be sure your cover is still competitive.
+You should also shop around and get quotes from several insurance providers at renewal, so you can be sure your cover is still competitive.

 Energy bills